-The Analysis Coordinator has responsibility for overseeing physics analyses and coordinating the publication and presentation of physics results in a timely and responsible fashion.
-The Analysis Coordinator will work with the EG to coordinate and petition for invited and contributed talks.
+The Analysis Coordinator has responsibility for overseeing the quality of the data collected during the operation of the experiment, physics analyses, and coordinating the publication and presentation of physics results in a timely and responsible fashion.
+The Analysis Coordinator will work with the EG to coordinate and petition for invited and contributed talks (should this be an EB iob?).

 The term for Analysis Coordinator is three years.
 The position is renewable without any restriction on the number of consecutive terms served.
 Upon the expiration of the term, the PC will call for nominations within the collaboration.
-A committee nominated by the PC will select no more than three candidates from among the nominates.
+A committee nominated by the PC will select no more than three candidates from among the nominees.
 The nominees will then be presented to the PC for a final vote.